Programming-The-Next-Step-2023/dashingWeather/README.md

 - Button still needs to be added
 - Weather tomorrow
 - Might need to remove the flag feature, as there seems to be an error originating with the API provider

+Version 3.0:

+This is the final version of the app, but will probably continue to recieve minor changes until the end of the course.
+It includes a "tomorrow's weather" section, a functional "Go" button, new icons and other layout changed - as well as a dynamic icon: a flag (I have opted to use a different API call from a more reliable source, so hopefully this feature will stay).